Welcome to the Nevada Paycheck Calculator

 37% | Over $626,350 | Over $751,600 | Over $626,350 |

-These rates apply to all taxable income you earn after the standard deduction.
+These rates will apply to all taxable income you earn after the standard deduction.

 2. Social Security and Medicare Taxes (FICA): FICA taxes fund two key federal programs: Social Security and Medicare.
 These taxes are mandatory and are withheld from every paycheck.
 According to SSA.GOV in 2025, the rates for Social Security and Medicare are:• Social Security Tax: 6.2% on earnings up to $176,100.